alphauslabs/tmpdocs/docs/octo/account-registration.md

 === "Google Cloud"

-    To register you billing account in Octo, you must follow these steps.
+    To register your billing account in Octo, you must follow these steps.

     1. **Basic details**

         a.
-Input you preferred name for your billing account (Optional).
+Input your preferred name for your billing account (Optional).

     2. **Export billing data to BigQuery**